cchitsiang/awesome-stars/README.md

 ## JavaScript

 - [grucloud/grucloud](https://github.com/grucloud/grucloud) - Generate diagrams and code from cloud infrastructures: AWS, Azure,GCP, Kubernetes
-- [getferdi/ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Ferdi  helps you organize how you use your favourite apps by combining them into one application
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 - [developStorm/simple-badges](https://github.com/developStorm/simple-badges) - Awesome Simple Icons on your favorite Shields.io Badges.
 Try out on your profile today!
 - [crisp-oss/chappe](https://github.com/crisp-oss/chappe) - 🧑‍💻 Developer Docs builder.
 Write guides in Markdown and references in API Blueprint.
 Comes with a built-in search engine.